 It is my belief that no two people have ever listened to music in precisely the same way, and I think this is particularly, increasingly true today.
 Some of us may use technology or services common to many others, or we may listen to music on the same type of journeys, or in similar spaces, and for similar reasons, but each of us nevertheless creates our own, unique patchwork from what is available to us.
 The Harkive Project wants to find out how and why you listen to music in the way that you do, and how the devices, technologies, formats, services and time available to you are combined to create your personal listening experience.

-On 15th July 2014 I will once again be gathering stories from music fans across the globe in order to create a unique snapshot of the many listening cultures, habits and practices that exist on that day.
-These will be added to the responses gathered in 2013, and my hope is that the results of my analysis into the responses to various instances of Harkive develop into a useful, informative and interesting resource for anyone interested in Popular Music.
+On 21st July 2015 I will once again be gathering stories from music fans across the globe in order to create a unique snapshot of the many listening cultures, habits and practices that exist on that day.
+These will be added to the responses gathered in 2013 and 2014, and my hope is that the results of my analysis into the responses to various instances of Harkive develop into a useful, informative and interesting resource for anyone interested in Popular Music.
 In order for this to happen, I need your help: I’d like you to tell me your story.

 Once again, you’ll be able to contribute your story in a number of ways: by writing a few words, or taking some photographs, or even recording some audio or video.
 You’ll also be able to contribute using Twitter, or by commenting on the Harkive Facebook page, or a number of other online and social networking services.
 My intention is to make contributing as easy as possible, because I want to gather as many responses as I can.
 The more people I hear from, the better.

 If you’d like to be kept informed of developments as I build up towards Harkive 2015, please join the mailing list.
 Alternatively, you can follow Harkive on Twitter, or ‘Like’ the Harkive page on Facebook.

 Thank you.
 I look forward to hearing your story.

 Birmingham, April 2015